ds-translator/documentation/pages/specifications.md

 ## Source code (flow, review, validation,...)

+### GitHub with GitFlow
-This project will use a workflow inspired by GitFlow.
+This project will use a workflow inspired by GitFlow and be hosted on GitHub.
 Our workflow is inspired from here: https://medium.com/@elaurichetoho/optimizing-your-git-workflow-best-practices-for-master-and-develop-branches-472b1738cc06

 ### Branch structure